 Beyond the Hype: Bringing Predictive to B2B Sales and Marketing

-Companies with reliable, high quality customer data and a client-centric focus will be best-suited to activate predictive analytics, machine-learning, and AI to accelerate revenue growth dramatically in 2017.
+Companies with reliable, high-quality customer data and a client-centric focus will be best-suited to activate predictive analytics, machine learning, and AI to accelerate revenue growth dramatically.

 Also published on Medium.